Table of Contents Show

 Chipmunks build their winter dens every year by digging an underground burrow.
 And before going into hibernation, they store their holes with as much food that can last them the entire winter.

-These are some of the cold-blooded animals that hibernate to survive through adverse weather conditions.
+These are some of the cold-blooded hibernating animals to survive through adverse weather conditions.

 Since lizards are cold-blooded or ectothermic, they don’t have internal heating capabilities.
 That means they depend solely on their surroundings for their body temperatures, making it difficult to survive in colder weather and compelling them to go into hibernation.